How to Become a U.S. Marshal

 - Hold a valid driver license

-- Have at least a bachelor's degree, 1 year of specialized work experience or a combination of work experience and post-secondary education.
+- Have at least a bachelor's degree, one year of specialized work experience, or a combination of work experience and post-secondary education

 Be sure to determine whether or not you meet the education and experience qualifications: